webplatform/docs/guides/html_text/index.md

 at inline content, such as short quotes and emphasis, and finish with a quick examination of old-fashioned presentational content.

-'''Note''': You can [http://devfiles.myopera.com/articles/379/HTMLtext_examples.html view all the examples in this article running live].

 == Space—the final frontier ==

-An important point to cover before I start discussing text, though, is that of space, specifically the space between words.
+An important point to cover before we start to discuss text, though, is that of space, specifically the space between words.
 When writing HTML, the source document will contain what is termed “white space” — the characters in the file that serve to separate text.
 An